Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 ```

 ##Organize Packages with `package.json` File##
-You may have noticed a warning message `npm WARN packag.json node@0.0.0 No description` and it is because node uses `package.json` file for configuration.
+You may have noticed a warning message `npm WARN packag.json node@0.0.0 No description` when installing a package.
+It is because node uses `package.json` file for configuration.
 Therefore, npm also likes to use this file for the same purpose.
 The good news is that you can just create a file named `package.json` and the warning message will go away.
 It is very easy to create this file.
 All you need to do is to list two parameters `name` and `dependencies` in the file.

 The `package.json` file must contain the following.
 ```javascript
 {